Road to Hana Day 3 – the incredible Pipiwai Trail to the bamboo forest and 7 Sacred Pools

 And then more stairs.
 And then those stairs curved into more stairs.

 Oh my.
-Is this a stair filled hike?!
+Is this a stair-filled hike?!

-At least we were super fortunate to have a beautiful dry day.
+At least we were super fortunate to have a beautiful, dry day.

 The flat field paths along the tall grass of the Pipiwai Trail leading through the bamboo forest during our Road to Hana trip in Maui, Hawaii - full story on funkyjunkinteriors.net

 This was the hottest part of the walk.
-The heat really beat down leaving you drenched from every single pore.
-I reasoned I’d better ration my water sooner than later.
+The heat really beats down on you since there’s no overhead shade, leaving you drenched from every single pore.

 The root filled paths along the Pipiwai Trail leading through the bamboo forest during our Road to Hana trip in Maui, Hawaii - full story on funkyjunkinteriors.net